science-nature/DAPPER/README.md

     given the above starred (*) items.

-DAPPER enables the numerical investigation of DA methods through its variety of typical test cases and statistics.
+DAPPER enables the numerical investigation of DA methods through a variety of typical test cases and statistics.
-It reproduces numerical results (benchmarks) reported in the literature, and facilitates comparative studies, thus promoting the reliability and relevance of the results.
+It reproduces numerical benchmarks results reported in the literature, and facilitates comparative studies, thus promoting the reliability and relevance of the results.
 DAPPER is open source, written in Python, and focuses on readability;